 Scope − These are objects that refer to the model.
 They act as a glue between controller and view.

-Services − AngularJS come with several built-in services for example $https: to make a XMLHttpRequests.
+Services − AngularJS comes with several built-in services such as $http to make a XMLHttpRequests.
 These are singleton objects which are instantiated only once in app.

 Filters − These select a subset of items from an array and returns a new array.

-Directives − Directives are markers on DOM elements (such as elements, attributes, css, and more).
+Directives − Directives are markers on DOM elements such as elements, attributes, css, and more.
 These can be used to create custom HTML tags that serve as new, custom widgets.
-AngularJS has built-in directives (ngBind, ngModel...)
+AngularJS has built-in directives such as ngBind, ngModel, etc.

 Templates − These are the rendered view with information from the controller and model.
-These can be a single file (like index.html) or multiple views in one page using "partials".
+These can be a single file (such as index.html) or multiple views in one page using partials.

 Routing − It is concept of switching views.

-Model View Whatever − MVC is a design pattern for dividing an application into different parts (called Model, View and Controller), each with distinct responsibilities.
+Model View Whatever − MVW is a design pattern for dividing an application into different parts called Model, View, and Controller, each with distinct responsibilities.
 AngularJS does not implement MVC in the traditional sense, but rather something closer to MVVM (Model-View-ViewModel).
 The Angular JS team refers it humorously as Model View Whatever.

-Dependency Injection − AngularJS has a built-in dependency injection subsystem that helps the developer by making the application easier to develop, understand, and test.
+Dependency Injection − AngularJS has a built-in dependency injection subsystem that helps the developer to create, understand, and test the applications easily.

-AngularJS provides capability to create Single Page Application in a very clean and maintainable way.
+It provides the capability to create Single Page Application in a very clean and maintainable way.

-AngularJS provides data binding capability to HTML thus giving user a rich and responsive experience
+It provides data binding capability to HTML.
+Thus, it gives user a rich and responsive experience.

 AngularJS code is unit testable.